Markov limits of steady states of the KPZ equation on an interval: Proofs of limit Theorems

 \subsection{Acknowledgements}

-We thank Guilliame Barraquand for an inspiring email about his results and comments on the first draft of this paper, and to Yizao Wang for a discussion that led to Remark \ref{Rem:Yizao}.
-WB's research was partially supported by Simons Foundation/SFARI Award Number: 703475.
+We thank Guillaume Barraquand for an inspiring email about his results and comments on the first draft of this paper, and to Yizao Wang for a discussion that led to Remark \ref{Rem:Yizao}.
+We thank the reviewer for the detailed report which helped us to clarify and improve the paper.
+WB's research was partially supported by Simons Foundation Award Number: 703475.
 AK's research was partially supported by The Natural Sciences and Engineering Research Council of Canada.
+We are grateful to Yizao Wang for pointing out a mistake in \eqref{K2C} in the published version.
+This mistake has been corrected in the current arxiv version.